 Bouldering is a particular dangerous sport.
-Please exercise due care and attention.
-As with Top Rope & Lead don’t climbing beyond your capabilities as this can result in serious injury.
+The matting does not make climbing any safer!
+Always pay due care and attention.
+Don’t climbing beyond your capabilities as this can result in serious injury.
 ALWAYS DOWN CLIMB, DON’T JUMP DOWN.
 Please make sure you don’t climb across or under other climbers.
 Please don’t walk underneath where people are Bouldering.
 Spot Boulder where appropriate.

 Remove harness and chalk belts when bouldering.